 College of Science and Technology

 Welcome to the College of Science and Technology!
-The College, formed on July 1, 2018, houses three academic unit whose missions and academic programming are all focused on STEM fields.
+The College, formed on July 1, 2018, houses three academic units whose missions and academic programming are all focused on STEM fields.

 The Department of Informatics and Engineering Systems, housed on the second floor of the Media Building, offers bachelor’s degrees in information management and systems, health informatics, engineering technology management, and advanced manufacturing management.
 A master’s degree in informatics is also offered.
 There is a CAHIIM-accredited degree option for the bachelor’s in information management and systems, and the engineering technology management bachelor’s degree is ABET-accredited.